AntCPLab/AntCPLab.github.io/docs/blog/flmpc.md

 result.
 In contrast, FL is a machine learning definition that iteratively collects and updates the model, which is revealed in each iteration.

-MPC enjoys a much higher security level, at the price of expensive cryptographic operations, which often results in highed computation and communication cost.
+MPC enjoys a much higher security level, at the price of expensive cryptographic operations, which often results in higher computation and communication cost.
 FL loosen the security requirements, enabling more clear and efficient implementation.

-It's worth mentioning MPC ML is already very efficient for simple model and small participant numbers.
+It's worth mentioning MPC is already very efficient for simple model and small participant numbers.
 E.g. The logistic regression example in [our previous blog](https://alibaba-gemini-lab.github.io/docs/blog/tfe/) could be done in several seconds.
 However, in complex tasks such as training on millions of mobile phones, probably FL is the only realistic solution.

 # Conclusion